Providing address information

 An Address

 represents basic address information.
-The following provides a description of each parameter:
+The following table describes each parameter:

 Brazilian addresses require a neighborhood